-- Make contact with your local cat management facility about your intention to set a trap.
+Make contact with your local cat management facility about your intention to set a trap.
 Ask if the facility is currently in a position to accept a trapped cat.
 If they can't straight way, you may need to delay trapping until they are in a position to take any cat you trap.

-- It is a good idea to advise your neighbours through a letterbox drop that you intend to trap any cats that roam onto your property.
-This is not required by legislation, but is considered good practice.
+Although not required by legislation, it is good practice to advise your neighbours through a letterbox drop that you intend to trap any cats that roam onto your property.
 A template for a neighbourhood letter on cat trapping can be downloaded from TassieCat - Cats in the Neighbourhood.

-Will you be able to check the trap at least once, but preferably twice a day?
+You will need to check the trap at least once, but preferably twice a day

-Surrendering a cat to a Cat Management Facility:
+Surrendering a trapped cat to a Cat Management Facility

-- Cat management facilities do not accept cats 7 days a week.
-Cats are accepted through a booking system only, to ensure they have the capacity to accommodate the cat, and a vet is on site to conduct a health check of the cat in a timely manner.
+Cat management facilities do not accept cats 7 days a week.
+Cats are accepted through a booking system only.
+This is to ensure they have the capacity to accommodate the cat, and that a vet is on site to conduct a health check of the cat in a timely manner.